kamel-werhani/Forest_Segmentation_Analysis-Using-Partial-CE-Loss/README.md

-# Forest Segmentation using Point Annotations
+# Forest Segmentation using Point Annotations and Partial-CE-Loss

 ## Overview
 This repository contains the implementation and analysis of a deep learning model for **forest segmentation** using **point annotations** instead of dense masks.
 The study investigates how **point annotation density** and **learning rate** affect model performance when trained with a custom **Partial Cross-Entropy Loss**.